yohanesgultom/id-openie/README.md

-# Indonesian Knowledge Extractor
+# Indonesian Open Domain Information Extractor

-> This is a work in progress and still focusing on proven of concept instead of accuracy
+> This is a work in progress and still focusing on proven of concept instead of precision and recall

-Indonesian knowledge extractor using Stanford NLP Open IE [1].
+Indonesian open domain information extractor using Stanford NLP Open IE [1].

-Using Indonesian lemmatizer annotator which is an modified port from https://github.com/davidchristiandy/lemmatizer [2].
+Uses Indonesian lemmatizer annotator which is an modified port from https://github.com/davidchristiandy/lemmatizer [2].

 **Build**